CHC43115

 A career in supporting people with disability

-The Certificate IV in Disability CHC43115 reflects the role of workers in a range of community settings and clients’ homes, who provide training and support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
+CHC43121 Certificate IV in Disability Support reflects the role of workers in a range of community settings and clients’ homes, who provide training and support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
 Workers promote a person-centred approach, work without direct supervision and may be required to supervise and/or coordinate a small team.

 Please note that students are strongly encouraged to contact a host organisation and arrange their work placement as early as possible.